Glorya Kaufman

-Glorya Kaufman is an American philanthropist.
+Glorya Kaufman (née Pinkis; January 23, 1930 – August 5, 2025) was an American philanthropist.

 Early life

-Glorya (Pinkis) Kaufman was born to a Jewish family in Detroit, Michigan during the Great Depression.
-Her father worked as a production manager for Automotive News and her mother volunteered for Jewish charities.
+Glorya Pinkis was born in 1930 to a Jewish family in Detroit, Michigan and grew up during the Great Depression.
+Her father, Samuel Pinkis, worked as a production manager for Automotive News and her mother, Eva, volunteered for Jewish charities.
 Her parents could not afford dancing lessons for her.

 Philanthropy

-In 1994, Kaufman made a donation for the construction of the 10,040-square-foot Donald Bruce Kaufman branch of the Los Angeles Public Library in Brentwood, Los Angeles.
+In 1994, Kaufman made a donation for the construction of the 10,040-square-foot (933 m2) Donald Bruce Kaufman branch of the Los Angeles Public Library in Brentwood, Los Angeles.

 In 1999, Kaufman donated US$18 million to the University of California, Los Angeles, which named Glorya Kaufman Hall in her honor.
 However, she admitted to being disappointed in the way UCLA handled her donation.

 In 2009, Kaufman donated US$20 million to the Los Angeles Music Center to establish the Glorya Kaufman Presents Dance series.
-She has also donated millions to the Alvin Ailey American Dance Theater and the Juilliard School in New York City.
-In 2011, she donated several millions to the University of Southern California for the establishment of the Glorya Kaufman School of Dance, which enrolled its first cohort of BFA majors in 2015, and the construction of the Glorya Kaufman International Dance Center.
-A year later, in 2012, she joined the board of trustees at USC.
+She also donated millions to the Alvin Ailey American Dance Theater and the Juilliard School in New York City.
+In 2011, she donated several millions to the University of Southern California (USC) for the establishment of the Glorya Kaufman School of Dance, which enrolled its first cohort of BFA majors in 2015, and the construction of the Glorya Kaufman International Dance Center.
+In 2012, she joined the board of trustees at USC, where she received an honorary doctorate in 2013.

+She was a major supporter of the Wende in Culver City, contributing capital and endowment funding for the creation of the Glorya Kaufman Community Center, intended to provide free community arts and education programs in perpetuity.